pfren1998/SELINA/docs/source/prepare.md

 ## Installation

-SELINA is supported for macOS, Linux and Windows.
+SELINA is available for macOS, Linux and Windows.
 To use SELINA, you should first build a conda environment.

 ```